With A&L, your confidence is warranted.

 To view the A&L Warranty for your state, please download the appropriate file.

-The above Warranty for VIC, NSW and QLD became effective as of July 5th 2019, terms may have changed for orders received prior to this date.
+The above Warranty for VIC, NSW and QLD became effective for products delivered from November, 2023, terms may differ to those applicable to orders delivered prior to this date.
 Speak to your A&L sales representative to find out more.